The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 Will The Guide Carry My Stuff?

-A guide generally will not.
-That’s the job of a porter who you can hire to carry your backpack.
-This may seems luxurious, but it may enable weaker hikers to do the trek without having to carry their 15-20 lb pack.
-For photographers, it may free you up to carry just your camera in a smaller pack.
-At the teahouses, the guide can add a measure of comfort by getting you extra blankets for the cold nights or pre-ordering your breakfast so it’s ready when you wake up, amongst other things.
-It’s almost like having a friend-cum-butler.
+A guide will generally not be expected to carry your stuff.
+That’s the job of a porter, who you can hire to carry your backpack.
+This may seem luxurious, but it enables weaker hikers to do the trek without having to carry their a 15-20 pound pack.
+For photographers, it can free you up to carry just your camera in a smaller pack.

 What Happens If I Get Hurt On The Annapurna Circuit?

-There’s always an inherent risk in hiking alone.
-I always prefer to hike at least in pairs in case you get hurt and require some assistance.
-Cuts and bruises are easy enough to deal with but can you identify the symptoms of high altitude cerebral edema (HACE) or high altitude pulmonary edema (HAPE) and make the right decisions to descend or call for a helicopter evacuation?
+There’s always an inherent risk in hiking.
+I always prefer to hike with at least one other person in case you get hurt and require assistance.
+Cuts and bruises are easy enough to deal with, but can you identify the symptoms of high altitude cerebral edema (HACE) or high altitude pulmonary edema (HAPE) and make the right decisions to descend or call for a helicopter evacuation?
 Unfortunately, altitude sickness is more common than people think and having someone experienced by your side can be useful or even life-saving.

 What I Did For My Trek